 It’s a Catch-22

 Later in his life, Heller went to a party in the Hamptons.
-Mostly young hedge fund guys at the party.
+The gathering was filled mostly with young hedge fund managers and Wall Street professionals.

 His friend gave a sort of scoff and said, “What could that possibly be?”